Cape Flats Violence Escalates, 22 People Killed and 16 Critically Injured Over One Weekend

 WESTERN CAPE – At least 22 were killed across the Cape Flats over the weekend, as the area experienced three days of tragedy.

-Gun violence escalates across the Cape Flats
+Gun violence escalated across the Cape Flats

 On Friday night, one person was killed after two people were shot in Tafelsig, Mitchells Plain.
 On the same evening in Manenberg, a husband and wife were ambushed and shot at a fuel station.
 The wife later succumbed to her injuries.

-Shootings continue on Sunday
+Shootings continued on Sunday

 The province did experience one non-gun-related crime, as a father was stabbed to death by his son in Bonteheuwel.